Ultimeit/PalDefender/docs/en/Commands/index.md

         **Description:** Gives a player a Pal defined by a PalTemplate file.
 Embedded JSON is no longer supported; only a filename is accepted.

+        **Note:** You do not need to include the .json extension in the filename; the system will append it automatically if missing.

         **Arguments:**
         - `<UserID>`: The ID of the player.
         - `<PalTemplate>`: The name of the PalTemplate file (see [PalTemplate](/FileTypes/PalTemplate)).